Etsy IPO expected to be priced at $14-$16/share

-(This version filed to correct descriptor of Tiger Global Management to 'investment firm' from 'hedge fund' in paragraph 3)
+(This March 31 story corrects descriptor of Tiger Global Management to 'investment firm' from 'hedge fund' in paragraph 3)

 Etsy Inc, which operates a website that sells handmade goods and craft supplies, said its initial public offering was expected to be priced at $14-$16 per share.